Franz-Josef Rudigier: Life

 Franz Joseph Rudigier was born in the Austrian Empire on 7 April 1811 as the last of eight children to Johann Christian Rudigier and Maria Josepha Tschofen.

 In 1823 he was sent to learn Latin under his brother Joseph - who had just been ordained as a priest - and then attended college at Innsbruck before deciding to start his studies to become a priest.
 In 1831 he commenced his studies to become a priest in Brixen and was elevated to the diaconate on 5 April 1835.
 Rudigier was ordained to the priesthood in Bressanone on 12 April 1835.
-The new priest was assigned as a pastor at Vandans and then from 1836 to Bürs until 1838 when he moved to the capital of Vienna for further studies at the Saint Augustine institute; in 1839 he was made a professor of canon law at Brixen when he returned there.
+The new priest was assigned as a pastor at Vandans and then from 1836 to Bürs until 1838 when he moved to the capital of Vienna for further studies at the Frintaneum; in 1839 he was made a professor of church history and canon law at Brixen when he returned there.
 Rudigier also served as a teacher of Emperor Franz Joseph I and his brother Maximilian I. In 1848 he was made the provost of San Candido and in 1850 the canon of Brixen.

-Franz Joseph I - on 19 December 1852 - selected Rudigier to become the Bishop of Linz and submitted this recommendation to Pope Pius IX who confirmed the appointment on 10 March 1853; he was enthroned in his new diocese on 12 June 1853 and received his episcopal consecration on 5 June 1853 from the Cardinal Archbishop of Bologna Michele Viale-Prelà.
+Franz Joseph I recommended Rudigier to become the Bishop of Linz and submitted this recommendation to Pope Pius IX in 1852; the pope confirmed the appointment on 10 March 1853; he was enthroned and received episcopal consecration on 5 June 1853 from the Cardinal Archbishop of Bologna Michele Viale-Prelà.

-The papal proclamation of the dogma of the Immaculate Conception in 1854 prompted the bishop to initiate the construction of a new diocesan cathedral in 1855 in honor of this occasion - construction was completed in 1924 after the bishop's death.
+The papal proclamation of the dogma of the Immaculate Conception in 1854 prompted the bishop to initiate the construction of a new cathedral in 1855 in honor of this occasion; construction was completed in 1924, long after the bishop's death.
 He issued a pastoral letter on 7 September 1868 that called the faithful to oppose new marriage laws and he was arrested on 5 July 1869 and then sentenced for two weeks effective the sentencing hearing on 12 July; he was released on 26 July and received an imperial pardon on 27 July.
 He liked the notion of prison being a chance to suffer in the name of Jesus Christ.

-Rudigier died on 29 November 1884.
-His final words were the last verses of the Stabat Mater:

-"Christe, cum sit hinc exire, da per matrem me venire ad palmam victoriae.
-Quando corpus morietur, fac, ut anisme donetur.
+Rudigier died on 29 November 1884; while ill, he was said to have often recited the last verses of the Stabat Mater: "Christe, cum sit hinc exire, da per matrem me venire ad palmam victoriae.
+Quando corpus morietur, fac, ut animæ donetur.
 Paradisi gloria".

-His breathing ceased and he died without having uttered the Amen.
-His remains were interred at the Old Cathedral but in 1924 moved to the new cathedral he had commissioned back in 1855.
+His remains were interred at the Old Cathedral but in 1924 moved to the new cathedral.